On our first tour, Adventures In Tandem went to Tuscany, Italy. It was a great trip!

 After reading many different recipes and trying a few, this is what I found to be easiest and taste best:

-1. Get a 750ml bottle of 80 proof vodka.
+- Get a 1.75 liter bottle of 80 proof vodka.
 Don’t bother with the really good stuff as you won’t be able to taste the difference once you’re done.
+I usually buy the 1.75 liter Costco brand vodka.

-2. Get about 7 or 8 lemons.
+- Get around 10 lemons (small lemons, use more – huge lemons, use less).
 Organic would be best, but I have been buying the ones at Costco and they’re fine.
 If you are not buying organic, you will need to scrub the lemons with hot water and a brush to get the wax that they put on the lemons off.

-5. Place all of the yellow rinds into the bottle with the vodka.
+- Place all of the yellow rinds into the bottle with the vodka and pour the vodka from the glass back into the bottle until it’s right at the top.
 Seal it and put it somewhere (not in the fridge) for at least 7 days.
+Longer is better.

-6. After the 7 days, make some simple syrup:
+- After the lemons have steeped in the vodka, make some simple syrup:

-8. Put your homemade limoncello in the fridge to cool and serve over ice.
+- Put your home made limoncello in the fridge to cool and serve over ice.

-9. I try to save a few clear glass wine bottles to store and serve the limoncello in.
+- I try to save a few screw top clear glass wine bottles to store and serve the limoncello in.
 Soak off the label and it looks great.
 We even made our own labels:

 I’ve read that you can really use any spirits and any citrus to make variations of this.
 I’ve tried vodka with grapefruit which was OK, but not great, and also Canadian Club whiskey (because I’ve had a bottle sitting in my cabinet for many years) with orange.
 That was actually pretty good.

 You can find many variations of this recipe on the web.
-I’ve only made 4 batches so far (plus the grapefruit and orange variations), each with a slightly different recipe.
+A while ago I made a few batches, each with a slightly different recipe.
 We did blind taste tests with each and the above was best.
 However, I am sure it’s not the absolute best.
 If you actually make some, let us know what you think.

 Now at this point, you may be thinking that these Biancos are real lushes.
 We’re really not.
 You would be surprised how fast this stuff goes when you have a few friends over!